 Internal radionuclide therapy is by administering or planting a small radiation source, usually a gamma or beta emitter, in the target area.
 Short-range radiotherapy is known as brachytherapy, and this is becoming the main means of treatment.
 Iodine-131 is commonly used to treat thyroid cancer, probably the most successful kind of cancer treatment.
 It is also used to treat non-malignant thyroid disorders.
 Iridium-192 implants are used especially in the head and breast.
 They are produced in wire form and are introduced through a catheter to the target area.
 After administering the correct dose, the implant wire is removed to shielded storage.
-This brachytherapy (short-range) procedure gives less overall radiation to the body, is more localised to the target tumour and is cost effective.
+Permanent implant seeds (40 to 100) of iodine-125 or palladium-103 are used in brachytherapy for early stage prostate cancer.
+Alternatively, needles with more-radioactive iridium-192 may be inserted for up to 15 minutes, two or three times.
+Brachytherapy procedures give less overall radiation to the body, are more localised to the target tumour and are cost-effective.

 Treating leukaemia may involve a bone marrow transplant, in which case the defective bone marrow will first be killed off with a massive (and otherwise lethal) dose of radiation before being replaced with healthy bone marrow from a donor.